yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/open-issues.md

 ## **Condition**

- - **Code** - FHIR provides an example list of SNOMED codes for describing a Condition.
-Need feedback on whether this is appropriate and achievable.
-(Including consideration of Social Care)?

  - **Onset and Abatement** -In both cases there is a variety of options for how to express this (eg datetime, age, period, etc).
 These do seem relevant for accurately capturing what is known - with the implication that Data Consumers will need corresponding flexibility in displaying this information.
    - Is this OK?
    - What about implications for a "timeline".
 Options other than a simple datetime may be difficult to plot on a timeline?
 Do we need any other options eg a "timeline date?"